Christian realism

 Christian realism is a political theology in the Christian tradition.
 It is built on three biblical presumptions: the sinfulness of humanity, the freedom of humanity, and the validity and seriousness of the Great Commandment.
 The key political concepts of Christian realism are balance of power and political responsibility.

 This political-theological perspective is most closely associated with the work of the 20th-century American theologian and public intellectual Reinhold Niebuhr.
 Niebuhr argued that the Kingdom of God cannot be realized on earth because of the innately corrupt tendencies of society.
 Due to the injustices that arise among people, we must be willing to compromise the ideal of Kingdom of Heaven on earth.
-Niebuhr argued that human perfectibility was an illusion, highlighting the sinfulness of humanity at a time when the world was confronted by labor disputes and race riots in industrial hubs like Detroit, Michigan where he pastored, the horrors of the Second World War, the Communist and Fascist totalitarian regimes, and the Holocaust.
+Niebuhr argued that human perfectibility was an illusion, highlighting the sinfulness of humanity by naming labor disputes and race riots in industrial hubs like Detroit, Michigan, where he pastored, the horrors of the Second World War, the Communist and Fascist totalitarian regimes, and the Holocaust.
 Christian realism was in part a reaction to the 20th-century Social Gospel movement.
-Numerous American political figures have been influenced by Christian realism, among them Barack Obama, Martin Luther King Jr., and Jimmy Carter.